fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

     Also have a look at the red LED (`GPIO #13`) next to the USB port on your board.
 It should blink with a period of approx. 1 s.

-5. Go back to the [AWS IoT Console](https://console.aws.amazon.com/iot/home) and visit the unnamed classic shadow of your AWS IoT thing (`Manage` > `Things` > `{{Your AWS IoT thing}}` > `Device Shadows` > `Classic Shadow` when using the *New console experience* which can be activated all down in the left side bar).
+5. Go back to the [AWS IoT Console](https://console.aws.amazon.com/iot/home) and visit the unnamed classic shadow of your AWS IoT thing (`Manage` > `All devices` > `Things` > `{{Your AWS IoT thing}}` > `Device Shadows` > `Classic Shadow` when using the *New console experience* which can be activated all down in the left side bar).
 Click on the refresh button if no such is displayed yet.
 You should see that it yields a shadow state document with a `currentVersion` attribute that indicates the currently running firmware version on your board:

     ![](thingshadow-2.png "Initial thing shadow state")